 This “mirror polishing” is common to many forms of spiritual morality and it always entails a certain duality.
 Here the duality is between pure and impure mind.
 In Christianity it is often a duality between holiness or sinfulness, the way of the devil or the way of the angels.
 Hui-neng’s gatha, on the contrary, expresses a fundamental nondualism.

 Both Shen-hsiu and Hui-neng are concerned with the practice of meditation, which I’ll here call mindfulness.
 Shen-hsiu implies that to be truly mindful, something must be removed.
 Hui-neng disagrees.
-From my own experience of Zen meditation, I think that at least part of what Hui-neng is implying is that the practice of mindfulness is about increasing our attentiveness, our focus – nothing needs to be removed, nothing needs to be polished.
+I think that at least part of what Hui-neng is implying is that the practice of mindfulness is about increasing our attentiveness, our focus – nothing needs to be removed, nothing needs to be polished.
 The deeply attentive mind can find interest and even holiness in the simplest and homeliest of objects.
 The very “distractions” that Shen-hsiu calls “dust” can be transformed into the pure objects of mindfulness just by giving them our undivided attention.

 The word “holiness,” which I use above, is a subjective term without any real objective counterpart.
 But it is a deeply meaningful term nonetheless.
 In deep mindfulness, we experience a wholeness of being, and whatever we bring to mind in that state of wholeness can seem sacred.
 The person experiencing such wholeness is experiencing holiness and this sense of holiness is as real as anything.
 Such deep mindfulness is an ideal in any form of spirituality.